snphillips/artportfolio/README.md

 <img src="https://i.imgur.com/pP8Ne6d.png" width="600" alt="screengrab of app">

 ## Getting Started
-Clone this repo
+Clone this repo.
+In your terminal type:

 `git clone https://github.com/snphillips/artportfolio.git`

-To run locally, cd into the project folder and nmp start:
+To run locally, using your terminal cd into the project folder and nmp start:

 `cd artporfolio`
 `npm start`